 - Ingredients to look out for or avoid

 - How to use mouthwash correctly (and whether you really need to use it at all)

 We hope this information helps you make the right choices for your oral hygiene needs.
-If you just want a quick answer about the best mouthwash for a certain purpose, the table below has our recommendations.
+If you just want a quick answer about the best mouthwash (or mouth rinse) for a certain purpose, the table below has our recommendations.
 You can read about all these and more in the rest of the article.

 Table of contents

 - 1 Does mouthwash work and is it necessary?

 - 4 Other types of mouthwash and alternatives